 Dear students,

 Hope you are in fine and fettle .This is a sample question on unit 2 (question no-1 A&B ).
 Read the passage and answer the questions.
-This will help in preparing yourself for exam.
+This will help in preparing yourself for exam.1.
+Read the passage and answer the following questions ( A-B):

 I’m sitting in the back of a CNG, a three-wheeled motorcycle shaped like a slice of. pie and covered with scrap metal.
 I’m here working on a human rights project, but whenever I ask people in Dhaka what they think intentional organizations should really be working on, they tell me about the traffic.
 Alleviating traffic congestion is one of the major development challenges of our time.
 Half the world’s population already lives in cities, and the United Nations (UN) estimates that the proportion will rise to nearly 70 percent by 2050.
 Dhaka, the world’s densest and fastest growing city, is a case study in how this problem got so bad and why it’s so difficult to solve.